Efficient Convex Optimization for Bosonic State Tomography: EFFICIENT QUANTUM STATE TOMOGRAPHY

 The truncation operator can be represented by a finite set of orthogonal bases.
 Defining the orthogonal projection operator $P_k:H\to H_k$, where

 For the projection onto an operator $O$, we use the following notation for simplification by defining

 For calculating $\operatorname{Tr}(\rho D(\alpha)\rho_hD^\dagger(\alpha))$ in phase space, there are two steps of projection that need to be used.
 The first step is to project the operator from infinite dimensions onto a finite dimension without significant loss of precision.
 The second step is to remove redundant dimensions when calculating the trace of matrix multiplication.
-Suppose we constrain $\rho$ within a small photon number space that has dimension $k_1$, and we need to calculate $D(\alpha)$ and $\rho_h$ in a higher dimension $k_2$ to maintain precision, where $k_1 \ll k_2$. $\rho_h$ is the pure noise density matrix that has the same definition as it in Eq. (\ref{eq:rho_h}).
+Suppose we constrain $\rho$ within a small photon number space that has dimension $k_1$, i.e. dimension of the density matrix under test, and we need to calculate $D(\alpha)$ and $\rho_h$ in a higher dimension $k_2$ to maintain precision, i.e. dimension of the measurement operator, where $k_1 \ll k_2$. $\rho_h$ is the pure noise density matrix that has the same definition as it in Eq. (\ref{eq:rho_h}).

 In numerical simulation, we need to align the dimensions of the components when performing matrix multiplication.
 We can apply $P_{k_1}$ to the second part.
 The correctness of this step is ensured by the properties of the trace operator.
 The final result can be calculated as